phpmentoring/resources-tools/vcs/git-tutorial.md

 Working with your local git repository
 --------------------------------------

-From the command line, navigate to your git project root:
+From the command line, navigate to your git project root if you're not already there:

 	$ cd /path/to/local/project/root